Back to Blog

 The Math You Can't Ignore

-A traditional brokerage producer handles 20-30 accounts per month and spends 57% of their time on administration.
-Effective selling time: about three hours a day.
+A traditional brokerage producer handles 20–30 accounts per month and spends 57% of their time on administration.
 An AI-augmented operation processes 1,000+ accounts per month per employee equivalent.
 That's not a 20% improvement.
 That's a 33-to-50x multiplier.

 A mid-size MGA spends $250,000 to $720,000 annually on BPO services for submission intake, data entry, and reporting.
 An AI agent system replacing that BPO costs $66,000 to $126,000 — a 65 to 88% cost reduction with faster turnaround and lower error rates.